 There do seem to be a lot of terms, don’t there?
 But that’s good news, because it means more safe church homes for LGBTQ+ folks!
 As more and more communities have become accepting of different sexualities and gender identities, denominations have come up with their own ways of expressing this affirmation.
 LGBTQ-friendly communities in the Christian Church (Disciples of Christ), the Reformed Catholic Church, and the United Church of Christ refer to themselves as “open and affirming.”
 Communities in the Evangelical Lutheran Church in America and the Evangelical Lutheran Church in Canada call themselves “reconciling in Christ.”
-The Presbyterian Church has “more light” congregations, and the Reformed Church in America specifies that their LGBTQ-friendly churches have “room for all.”
+The Presbyterian Church has “More Light” congregations, and the Reformed Church in America specifies that their LGBTQ-friendly churches have “room for all.”
+The Episcopal Church’s affirming churches belong to an organization called Integrity.
 And those are just the denominations that have official LGBTQ affirming organizations!

 There are also some unofficial advocacy groups that can help you find a church in your denomination.
-You can check in with LGBTQ Catholics at the Call to Action, with the Reconciling Ministries Network if you’re part of the United Methodist Church, and if you’re a Baptist you’ll find community in the Association of Welcoming and Affirming Baptists.
+You can check in with LGBTQ Catholics at the Call to Action, at Dignity, and at Equally Blessed; with the Reconciling Ministries Network if you’re part of the United Methodist Church; and if you’re a Baptist you’ll find community in the Association of Welcoming and Affirming Baptists.
+There’s also a group for Reconciling Pentecostals International and for Seventh-Day Adventists at Kinship.
 For more information on other denominational groups, Wikipedia has a surprisingly good entry you can find here.

 The main thing to be aware of when looking for an LGBTQ-friendly church is that some churches may use the phrase “welcoming” to mean that they welcome LGBTQ members, but that they have certain expectations, like celibacy.
 It’s always best to do a little bit of digging if you’re not sure what the church really means by its language if it uses “welcoming.”
 If they use “affirming” or “reconciling,” though, you can nearly always assume that the church is entirely supportive of different identities.